How to make bath bombs without citric acid

-Love bath bombs without citric acid?
-Try these cool favorites
+Are you Love bath bombs without citric acid?
+Try these cool favorites recipe

 Oh! my gosh it’s so pretty it has like bubbles fizzing up out of it and then it looks like that rainbow filter on snap chat it’s so cool when I mixed it around it kind of looked like a dark green at the ending but if you guys like this article give it a thumbs up and share on your social profile.